xmidt-org/argus/README.md

 The exception to the above would be an authorized request.
 The authorization method is not specified and is up to the implementation to decide.
-Authorized requests shall be allowed to update all attributes except the `X-Midt-Owner` meta attribute.
+Authorized requests shall be allowed to update all attributes except the `X-Xmidt-Owner` meta attribute.

 An example PUT request